kaushikacharya/Transformers_Hugging_Face/README.md

       - ```python -m pip install```
     - discourages
       - ```!pip install```
-        - as this could install packages in the wronig environment.
+        - as this could install packages in the wrong environment.